phpman > man > gitremote-helpers(7)

 DESCRIPTION

-by Git when it needs to interact with remote repositories Git does not support natively.
-A
+Git when it needs to interact with remote repositories Git does not support natively.
+A given

-given helper will implement a subset of the capabilities documented here.
-When Git needs
+helper will implement a subset of the capabilities documented here.
+When Git needs to

-to interact with a repository using a remote helper, it spawns the helper as an
+interact with a repository using a remote helper, it spawns the helper as an independent

-independent process, sends commands to the helper's standard input, and expects results
+process, sends commands to the helper’s standard input, and expects results from the helper’s

-other commands the helper will accept.
-Those other commands can be used to discover and
+commands the helper will accept.
+Those other commands can be used to discover and update

-update remote refs, transport objects between the object database and the remote
+remote refs, transport objects between the object database and the remote repository, and

 Git comes with a "curl" family of remote helpers, that handle various transport protocols,